-Description: This module is an introduction to the structure and function of the male and female reproductive systems, endocrine, integumentary, and musculoskeletal system.
-Fundamentals in the proper use of ambulatory aids and body mechanics.
+Description: This module is an introduction to the structure and function of the male and female reproductive systems, endocrine, integumentary, and musculoskeletal systems.
+Fundamentals in the proper use of ambulatory aids and body mechanics are also discussed.
 Blood glucose testing, gynecological examinations and assisting with pediatric evaluations are covered.
-(2 hr. lecture, 2 hr. lab)